-One of the most powerful features associated with user roles and permissions in BEE Pro is the ability for some users to lock content that other users should not be able to edit.
+One of the most powerful features associated with user roles and permissions in BEE Pro is the ability for some users to lock content.
+By doing this, other users should not be able to edit it.

 For example, let's say you're a digital marketing agency and hire a new, junior editor on the email marketing team.
 One of your clients in a highly regulated industry and the footer of their emails contain legal language that should not be altered.
 How do you prevent the new staff member from editing it?

 If you are a user of our embeddable editor, please click here for information about handling user roles, permissions and content locking/unlocking in BEE Plugin.

 Users with a Manager role or above can lock entire rows or individual content blocks.